AstraZeneca: EU regulator rules vaccine is 'safe' for use | DW | 18.03.2021

-An initial analysis of by the European Medicines Agency (EMA) investigation found AstraZeneca safe after Germany and other EU member states suspended its use.
+An initial analysis by the European Medicines Agency (EMA) found AstraZeneca safe after Germany and other EU member states suspended its use.

 The vaccine being manufactured by Swedish company AstraZeneca was developed by the University of Oxford in the UK

-The European Medicines Agency (EMA) on Thursday declared the AstraZeneca COVID-19 vaccine safe for use after 13 EU member states suspended its use.
+The European Medicines Agency (EMA) on Thursday declared the AstraZeneca COVID-19 vaccine safe for use after it was suspended by 13 EU member states.

 The EMA held a special meeting to look into the connection between unusual blood clot disorders discovered in several cases after people had received the AstraZeneca vaccine.